Do more: UK's Johnson calls on firms to tackle internet's 'dark spaces'

 “He said the abuse was utterly disgraceful and had emerged from the dark spaces of the internet,” the spokesman said, describing an earlier meeting between Johnson and his cabinet team of top ministers.

-"He said he would use today's meeting with social media firms to reiterate the urgent need for action ahead of tougher laws coming into force through the online harms bill," he told journalists.
+“He said he would use today’s meeting with social media firms to reiterate the urgent need for action ahead of tougher laws coming into force through the online harms bill,” the spokesman told journalists.

+Some England fans booed the taking-the-knee gesture, with critics viewing it as a politicisation of sport and expression of sympathy with far-left politics; interior minister Priti Patel rejected it as “gesture politics”.

+Some government ministers have drawn accusations from the football world and opposition leaders of hypocrisy for refusing to criticise those who booed and using it as part of a wider “culture war” - a rift between those wanting to protect Britain’s heritage from a “woke” youth, who see their elders as blocking moves to end racial and social injustice.

-The government condemned the abuse but looks set to try to turn attention to social media companies, which have long been pressed by campaigners to better regulate what is published on their sites.
+The government condemned the abuse but looked set to try to turn attention to social media companies, which have long been pressed by campaigners to better regulate what is published on their sites.

 “We expect social media companies to do everything they can to identify these people,” Johnson’s spokesman said.